Icefrozenbite/mail.ru-question-categorization/README.md

 # mail.ru-question-categorization

-The Kaggle page of this project: https://www.kaggle.com/c/deepnlp-hse-course/overview/timeline
+The Kaggle page and data of this project: https://www.kaggle.com/c/deepnlp-hse-course/overview/timeline

 For this categorization task I used data augmentation, pseudo-labeling, multitask training and LSTM + Attention.